Sanjuu-a/Chatbot-rule-based/README.md

 # Chatbot-rule-based
+* A friendly chatbot using python which starts by greeting users.
+* The text discusses our planet Earth, sharing fascinating details and lesser-known facts.
-A friendly chatbot using python which starts by greeting users.
-It converses about our planet earth.
-It tells interesting things about the earth, gives unknown facts, information about plants and animals, technologies used by humans and also the ways in which we can protect our planet earth.
+* It provides information about the plants and animals that inhabit our world, the technologies humans have developed, and the various methods we can use to protect and preserve our planet.